pierre-rouleau/about-erlang/doc/specialized-shells.rst

 .. ---------------------------------------------------------------------------

-As described in the section of `Installing Erlang`_ I create a set of commands to set up OS shells to use various versions of Erlang.
+As described in the sections of `Installing Erlang`_ I create a set of commands to set up OS shells to use various versions of Erlang.
 These commands have names that identify the Erlang version and the way it was installed or built.
 They are shell alias that source the actual script, allowing the setting of